 A number of researchers in recent years have made use of multivariate, structural vector autoregressive models along with other production function models to determine potential output and output gaps.
 These studies may differ in specification of the techniques, in terms of data frequency selection or some other dimensions considering their results.
-It is observed that the empirical literature could not build a common opinion on any of the single measure of potential output and output gap for respective economies.
+It is also observed that the empirical literature could not build a common opinion on any of the single measure of potential output and output gap for respective economies.
 It is because the results deduced from different measures have seldom shown similarities in the estimates.
 It is also observed from the empirical literature that some of the studies have just estimated the potential output by using any of the single technique but improving that technique by different methods.

-For example, Filho and da Silva (2002) estimate output gap by using the extended production function approach for Brazil economy and presented the straight analysis of demand/supply pressures during 1980-2000.
-Similarly, the aggregate production function has been estimated by several studies [Gounder and Morling
+For example, Filho and da Silva (2002) estimated output gap by using the extended production function approach for Brazil economy and presented the straight analysis of demand/supply pressures during 1980-2000.
+Similarly, the aggregate production function has been estimated by several studies [Gounder and Morling (2000), CBO (1995), Gosselin and Lalonde (2002), Bank of Japan (2003), Gradzewicz and Kolasa (2005), among many others].